-Data from prospective controlled trials indicate that fluconazole can reduce the risk of mucosal disease (i.e., oropharyngeal, esophageal, and vulvovaginal) in patients with advanced HIV.7-10 However, routine primary prophyalxis is not recommended because mucosal disease is associated with very low attributable morbidity and mortality and, moreover, acute therapy is highly effective.
+Data from prospective controlled trials indicate that fluconazole can reduce the risk of mucosal disease (i.e., oropharyngeal, esophageal, and vulvovaginal) in patients with advanced HIV.7-10 However, routine primary prophylaxis is not recommended because mucosal disease is associated with very low attributable morbidity and mortality and, moreover, acute therapy is highly effective.
 Primary antifungal prophylaxis can lead to infections caused by drug-resistant Candida species and introduce significant drug-drug interactions.
 In addition long-term oral prophylaxis is expensive.
 Therefore, routine primary prophylaxis is not recommended (AIII).

 Oral fluconazole is as effective as and, in certain studies, superior to topical therapy for oropharyngeal candidiasis.
 In addition, oral therapy is more convenient than topical therapy and usually better tolerated.
-Therefore, oral fluconazole is considered the drug of choice to treat oropharyngeal candidiasis (AI).11 Using topical rather than systemic oral therapy reduces systemic drug exposure, diminishes risk of drug-drug interactions and systemic adverse events, and possibly decreases the development of secondary antifungal resistance.
+Therefore, oral fluconazole is considered the drug of choice to treat oropharyngeal candidiasis (AI).
+Using topical rather than systemic oral therapy reduces systemic drug exposure, diminishes risk of drug-drug interactions and systemic adverse events, and possibly decreases the development of secondary antifungal resistance.
 Mild-to-moderate episodes of oropharyngeal candidiasis can be adequately treated with topical therapy, including once-daily miconazole in 50-mg mucoadhesive buccal tablets (BI) or clotrimazole troches 5 times daily (BI).
-In a multicenter, randomized study among HIV-infected individuals, 50-mg mucoadhesive buccal tablets of miconazole applied once daily to the mucosal surface over the canine fossa were as effective as 10-mg clotrimazole troches used 5 times daily.12 Nystatin suspension or pastilles four times daily remain an additional alternative (BII).13
+In a multicenter, randomized study among HIV-infected individuals, 50-mg mucoadhesive buccal tablets of miconazole applied once daily to the mucosal surface over the canine fossa were as effective as 10-mg clotrimazole troches used 5 times daily.
+Nystatin suspension or pastilles four times daily remain an additional alternative (BII).
+13

 Itraconazole oral solution for 7 to 14 days is as effective as oral fluconazole for oropharyngeal candidiasis but less well tolerated (BI).
-Posaconazole oral solution as as effective as fluconazole and generally better tolerated than itraconazole solution (BI).
+Posaconazole oral suspension also is as effective as fluconazole and generally better tolerated than itraconazole solution (BI).
 Both antifungals are alternatives to oral fluconazole, although few situations require that these drugs be used in preference to fluconazole solely to treat mucosal candidiasis.
 In a multicenter, randomized study, posaconazole was proven more effective than fluconazole in sustaining clinical success after antifungal therapy was discontinued.
+A new solid oral delayed-release tablet formulation of posaconazole has been developed.
+Whether it offers any advantage for the treatment of oropharyngeal candidiasis is unknown and it currently is indicated only for prophylaxis of invasive Aspergillus and Candida infections in certain highly susceptible, non-HIV patients populations with persistent neutropenia or allogeneic hematopoeitic stem cell transplantation.
 Itraconazole capsules are less effective than fluconazole because of their more variable absorption and they are associated with more drug-drug interactions than fluconazole.